 Slip and fall accidents can happen anywhere

-By ‘slip and fall’ is meant any type of accident in which someone inadvertently slips over and falls down.
+By ‘slip and fall’ is meant for any type of accident in which someone inadvertently slips over and falls down.
 Similar accidents are often called ‘trip and fall’ accidents.
 These accidents can literally happen anywhere, but for the purpose of personal injury assessment they can be divided into three categories:

-- accidents that happen at home;
+- Accidents that happen at home

-- accidents that happen at work: and
+- Accidents that happen at work

 There is also an important distinction between accidents that are caused by another entity’s negligent actions or those that are entirely the fault of the person who slips or trips and falls.